Part Two: The Traditions

 Jalaluddin Rumi

-Food metaphors pervade Sufi poetry because cooking mirrors the path.
-The raw ingredient enters the fire and emerges changed.
-The unrefined soul, the nafs, enters the discipline of practice and emerges refined.
+Food imagery pervades Sufi poetry because cooking mirrors the somatic path of transformation.
+The raw ingredient enters the fire and emerges changed : its metabolic structure altered, its digestibility deepened.
+The rough nafs enters the discipline of practice and emerges refined.
 Rumi summarised his entire spiritual journey in five words: "I was raw, I was cooked, I was burned."

-The kitchen is where alchemy happens.
-Not the transmutation of lead to gold but something more essential: the transformation of the heavy self into the light of divine love.
-The stove is the furnace.
-The vegetables are you.
-The fire is the practice.
-What emerges has been changed forever.
+The kitchen is where somatic alchemy happens.
+Not the transmutation of lead to gold but something more essential: the transformation of the heavy, defended nervous system into something lighter, more open, more capable of love.
+The stove forms the furnace.
+The vegetables provide variety.
+The fire fuels the practice.
+The body that enters the kitchen defended emerges changed : the healing that discipline and heat and repetition make possible.

 The hidden sweetness